fluidware/fluidsurveys-docs/chapters/Editor/questionoptions.rst

 	:alt: Current Score
 	:class: screenshot

-	*Figure 9.1* The [Current Score] questino type with a respondent score of 10
+	*Figure 9.1* The [Current Score] question type with a respondent score of 10

 .. note::

 	By default, choices within a question will have scores assigned to them.
 The first choice in a question would have a score of 1, the second a score of 2, and so on.
 These scores are customizable, however.
+Additionally, while Scores will say "None" by default, the value does not represent a 0, but rather that a custom value has not been provided, and therefore it will adhere to the default order, eg., 1, 2, 3, 4, etc.

 Simple Branching
 ^^^^^^^^^^^^^^^^

 Simple branching directs respondents through different paths in a survey based on a previous responses to a question.
 In essence, skipping allows you to branch respondents from one page to another based on their answers to a single question.
 For example, if a respondent answered “Yes” to a question, they could be sent to Page 3, if they answered No, they could be skipped straight to Page 4.
-Basic skipping works based on the respondent’s answers to single-answer questions such as the dropdown, multiple-choice and yes/no question types.
+Basic skipping works based on the respondents answers to single-answer questions such as the dropdown, multiple-choice and yes/no question types.

 .. figure:: ../../resources/editor/branch_to.png
 	:align: center